Shinleon/go.sh/README.md

 # go.sh

 Personal navigator (Getting rewritten in C because I cannot add in the levenshtein distance correction how I want to if it's in Python)
+*NOTICE: This version doesn't work yet.
+This notice will be removed when it does*
 ## Installation instructions

 Personally, I recommend creating a '/bin' folder in the $HOME directory and then creating a directory for this specific script inside of that 'bin' folder.